qst0/do-you-wave/README.md

 The program will be confused and restart after waving practice.

-Structure:
+## Structure

 A senario has a `prompt`, `answers` and `retorts`.

 It also holds a number value `recoverable` which is the index up to and including when the player can still wave and answer the senario.

-Example:
+### Example

-  "You see your friend, do you wave?"
+Prompt: `You see your friend, do you wave?`

-  Answers
+Answers:

-    They smile and you enjoy a friendly wave.
+* They smile and you enjoy a friendly wave.
-    You talk about the importance of waving these days.
+* You talk about the importance of waving these days.

-  Retorts
+Retorts:

-    Why are you not waving?
+* Why are you not waving?
 It's your friend!
-    You can really tell it them.
+* You can really tell it them.
 They look confused that you're not waving.
-    They come give you a disappointed talk about the importance of waving in friendship
+* They come give you a disappointed talk about the importance of waving in friendship

-  Recoverable : 2
+Recoverable:

+  The value for `recoverable` would be `2`, since the first two retorts are a chance to recover.